mcleonard/sampyl/README.md

 # Sampyl

-July 16, 2015: version 0.2.1
+Auguest 11, 2015: version 0.2.2

 Sampyl is a package for sampling from probability distributions using MCMC methods.
 Similar to PyMC3 using theano to compute gradients, Sampyl uses [autograd](https://github.com/HIPS/autograd) to compute gradients.
 However, you are free to write your own gradient functions, autograd is not necessary.
 This project was started as a way to use MCMC samplers by defining models purely with Python and numpy.

-Sampyl includes three samplers currently:
+Sampyl includes these samplers currently:

 * Metropolis-Hastings
 * Hamiltonian